ryanarnouk/ryanarnouk/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Ryan.
 I'm an undergraduate Computer Science student at the University of British Columbia.
-On my GitHub, you will find the projects I have worked on since I discovered my passion for computing in 2015.
+On my GitHub, you will find the projects I have worked on over the past 9 years while exploring my passion for computing.
 Here are some fun facts:

 - 🔭 I’m currently working on software engineering with a focus on cloud and backend infrastructure and full stack development
 - 🌱 I’m currently focusing on learning systems and computer architecture, with a focus on applying myself to software design principles